 Fill out the form on this page to have our Atlanta attorneys set this legal form up for you.

 Quitclaim deeds in Georgia are useful when trying to clear out clouds on the title.

 The types of liens that can cloud a title are:

 A lien is a claim or legal right that someone has on your property.

 A lien allows someone you owe money to be able to seize the property.

 That is if you don’t pay them back.

 Liens get used as collateral to satisfy debts.

-Usually, they will automatically remove the liens within 30-60 days after you pay off your taxes.
+Usually, they will automatically remove the liens within 30-60 days.

 If you need it done sooner, you can have your attorney file a Request for Lien Release.